SAP-archive/cloud-s4-sdk-book/README.md

 * We only want to return the properties first name, last name and id.
 Thus, select only these properties by using the *select* method on the result from step 1.
 Luckily, we do not have to know the exact names of these properties in the public API of S/4HANA.
 They are codified as static member of the class *BusinessPartner*.
 We can select the business partner id by using *BusinessPartner.BUSINESS_PARTNER*.
 Please, do the same for the first name and last name.
 * There are multiple categories of business partners.
 In this session, we only want to retrieve persons.
 The category is identified by a number, which is stored in the static class variable called *CATEGORY_PERSON*.
 The method to filter is called *filter* and can be executed on the result from the previous step.
 The property *BusinessPartner.BUSINESS_PARTNER_CATEGORY* should equal *CATEGORY_PERSON*.
 To express that use the methods provided by the object *BusinessPartner.BUSINESS_PARTNER_CATEGORY*.
-* We want to order the result by the last name, sorting ascending.
-The method is called *orderBy* and expects the property and the order.
 * All the previous steps did not execute any requests, but just defined the request.
 With the method *execute* you finally execute the query and retrieve the result.
 Hint: Try to solve it on your own.
 However, the solution can also be found in the solution folder in the session material.